Bookkeeping: Naughty or Nice? 3 Things To Know Before Year-End

 Or, Now may be the time to make that big purchase!

 Take a good look at your profit and loss statement.
-If your profits seem higher in 2018 than in previous years, there are some pro tips that may help you reduce your taxable income.
+If your profits seem higher this year than in previous years, some pro tips may help you reduce your taxable income.

 1. Defer billing.
 You may consider billing late in December (and not collecting right away) or delaying the delivery of some products until after the new year begins.

 2. Maximize expenses.
 You might want to pay some future costs in advance.
-If you plan to attend a conference in early 2019, see if you can take advantage of early registration to put that expense in this year’s books.
+If you plan to attend a conference early in the year, see if you can use early registration to put that expense in this year’s books.

 3. Go shopping.
-Now may be the best time to buy that piece of equipment you’ve been eyeing.
-If you buy equipment for your company and place it in service before the end of the year, you could be entitled to a tax deduction for the asset.
+Now may be the best time to buy the equipment you’ve been eyeing.
+If you purchase equipment for your company and place it in service before the end of the year, you could be entitled to a tax deduction for the asset.

 Accounts Receivable and Invoices